 Here's an experiment that will have your child experimenting with cake ingredients to learn about the chemical reactions that happen when a cake's in the oven.

-What really happens when you sprinkle that watering can?
-Here's a classic first grade celery science experiment that shows how plants absorb water.
+Here's a classic celery science experiment that uses celery and food coloring to demonstrate how plants absorb water.